kenarwong/dotnet-k8s-stack/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The intention of this project is to perform a deep-dive into the features (and limitations) that Kubernetes has to offer, as well as using many open-source projects to make a real-world implementation possible.
+The intention of this project is to perform a deep-dive into the features (and limitations) that Kubernetes has to offer, as well as using open-source projects to make a real-world implementation possible.
 The project is constructed on Azure Cloud infrastructure and Azure Kubernetes Service (AKS), but hopefully can be extended to other cloud providers and/or a self-managed cluster.

 In the spirit of Kubernetes, objectives are:
 * A software-defined system that is extensively captured by source control